There are many of us dreaming or wishing about becoming our own boss.

 People often wish to have their own company, but many fail within a year.

-The reason – is because they don’t like new challenges or they are not prepared how to deal with them.
+The reason – is that they don’t like new challenges or they are not prepared how to deal with them.

 Hopefully, that won’t be your case.